Skip to content

 Makefile

-A Makefile is a configuration file used by the Unix make utility to manage the process of compiling programs from multiple source files.
 It contains a list of source files to be compiled, as well as configuration options for the compiler.
 Makefiles also set rules to determine which parts of a program need to be recompiled, and issue commands to do so

-If recursive Make is considered evil, Autotools is literally the devil.
+If recursive make is considered evil, Autotools is literally the devil

 The file is named Makefile or makefile and is located in the root directory of the project.
 The make utility reads the file to determine how to compile the program and which files to compile